haradatm/lecture-gssm2023/README.md

 🚀 **Prepared**: Major libraries are prepared in `environment.yml`.

 Here is the notebook link to provide the quick access to your analysis.
-You can create the conda environment by Right click `Build Conda Environment` or `conda create -f environment.yml` in Studio Lab.
+You can create the conda environment by Right click `Build Conda Environment` or `conda env create -f environment.yml` in Studio Lab.

 [![Open in SageMaker Studio Lab](https://studiolab.sagemaker.aws/studiolab.svg)](https://studiolab.sagemaker.aws/import/github/icoxfog417/datascience-template/blob/main/notebooks/example.ipynb)